zenith-lang/documentation/source/binary.rst

 Most programs will not require more than one header page, since each header page can handle 1920 pages in the body of the program.

+Symbol Table
+^^^^^^^^^^^^

+The symbol table contains the addresses of all symbols that were in the original source code.
+They are organized to be optimial for a binary search tree so that the names of symbols can be looked up from an address as quickly as possible.

+The runtime does not directly use this symbol table, but some code will rely on this symbol table being loaded into memory for the lookup of symbols.
+One example of this would be to generate stack traces from the addresses contained on the stack.

+Symbol Table Index Page
+^^^^^^^^^^^^^^^^^^^^^^^

+The symbol table contains an index that is sorted by address in ascending order to allow for binary searching.
+The page contains a series of eight-byte addresses followed by an eight-byte offset of the start of the string that contains the name of a symbol.
+Those strings should always be stored inside a page marked to be a symbol table values page.

+Symbol Table Values Page
+^^^^^^^^^^^^^^^^^^^^^^^^

+This page contains the strings required for the symbol table, and is just the strings ordered as close together as possible, with a null byte (0x00) at the end of every string.